Reviews You Can Rely On

 Upgrade is hard to figure out without instruction

 The Zpacks Duplex easily outperforms the competition with the lavish comforts of a full tent construction at a ridiculously light weight.
-It's tall enough to sit up straight and be comfortable and has two vestibules that conveniently serve as a cooking spot in blustery storms or are ideal for small gear storage.
+It's tall enough to sit up straight and be comfortable, and we love the two vestibules for cooking in blustery conditions and for storing gear.
 This tent holds its shape in windy or stormy conditions, even on an exposed ridge or open field.
 With a built-in bug net and full floor, summer nights will have you safe from flying pests, while the Dyneema fabrics wick and shed water without any absorption, even after hours in a downpour.
 We've tested the Duplex with the Freestanding Flex Kit Upgrade while fast-packing in Canada, climbing in the desert, and hiking to high lakes in the mountains, and it's still going strong after five years.
 While the investment is a big one, it's worth it.

 While there are many positives, this tent is not perfect.
 If you buy the base model, you will need two poles to pitch the Duplex — or spend more money on the freestanding upgrade.
 Second, the setup is unfortunately not very intuitive and requires a tutorial.
 The light material is see-through at night, so you'll have to decide if you're okay with that, and condensation can become a problem in humid places.
 Finally, this isn't a cheap tent, and while we think the performance is worth the cost, not everyone may feel that way.
 But if you want the best and are willing to throw down the cash, the ZPacks Duplex has everything you could want in an ultralight construction.
 It packs down small, is durable, and offers incredible protection in all kinds of weather.
 The Tarptent Aeon Li is another great option if you're flying solo and have trekking poles for pitching.